Polymer/old-docs-site/app/2.0/docs/about_20.md

 *   In addition, although they are supported in the specification, Polymer 2.0 does not currently support type-extension elements (`is=`).

+*   Because of complications related to the new specification, the `disable-upgrade` feature is not supported in 2.x.
+It may be added later as a mixin or add-on.

 The following sections describe these changes in more detail.

 For general information on the custom elements v1 specification, see [Custom elements v1: reusable web components](https://developers.google.com/web/fundamentals/primers/customelements/?hl=en) on Web Fundamentals.